-There is a good chance that you have probably never heard of poutine, but it is a delicacy that came out of the Quebec area.
-The thick chips covered in brown gravy and topped with cheese will make your taste buds go crazy.
+There is a good chance that you have probably never heard of poutine, but it is a delicacy that you need to try before leaving Canada.
 While this dish is served throughout the country, you will probably not find a tastier concoction of the dish in the Montreal area.

 Ice-skating in the 202 kilometer-long Rideau Canal is more than a rite of passage in Ottawa.
 In fact, it is like a heritage and this is something that you can partake in if you are lucky enough to find yourself in the Ottawa region during February.

 11. Experience Sunrise in Newfoundland

 Whether you are an early riser or you like to sleep in, you have to make it a point to check out the sunrise from Newfoundland.
 Cape Spear located right on the outer fringe of the destination is probably the best spot.
 The view of the Cape’s historic lighthouse doesn’t hurt either.

 With only a population of 813, Churchill, Manitoba might seem like a speck on a large map, but you would be mistaken not to make a stop in this town as it is the polar bear capital of the world!
 During winter, you can book trips and there is a good chance that you will have at least one or two encounters with one of these beautiful animals.
 This destination is slightly off the beaten track so you might want to view Canada tours for options.

 Have you been to Canada?
 Do you have any recommendations to share?
 Let us know in the comments section below.